 Your customer’s card will be charged on the selected date, and they’ll receive an emailed copy of the paid invoice to notify them their card was charged.
 Funds will be deposited to your linked bank account following your deposit schedule.

-- You can edit Scheduled Invoices at any time between the point they were created and the date they are scheduled to be sent.
+- You can edit scheduled Invoices at any time between the point they are created and the date they are scheduled to be sent.

 - You can view Scheduled Invoices from your Invoices list.
 They’ll have a status of Scheduled and will be listed in order of the date they’re scheduled to be sent.